Iowa’s House speaker said he can’t make lawmakers wear masks — but he did enforce a ban on jeans

 “You will not be recognized to speak for debate,” he told state Rep. Beth Wessel-Kroeschell (D), according to the Des Moines Register.
 “You can continue to vote from the floor.”

 That was, perhaps, exactly as she had planned it.
-As the Register first reported this week, Wessel-Kroeschell told members of her party that she wanted to challenge Grassley’s remarks by sporting jeans inside the statehouse, in violation of an established rule for the chamber.
+As the Register first reported this week, Wessel-Kroeschell told members of her party that she wanted to challenge Grassley’s remarks by sporting jeans inside the statehouse, defying an established rule on formal attire.

 “Not wearing a mask can kill people,” Wessel-Kroeschell told the newspaper.
 “So if they can enforce a denim dress code, they can also enforce a mask mandate.”